Ivar the Boneless

 Battle of Edington

 Alfred defeated the Viking army and forced the leader, Guthrum, to accept baptism and peace terms.

 878 (after 5th May)

 This was a peace treaty between Alfred and Guthrum.
 The Vikings agreed that they would retreat to the north where they would have their own independent kingdom.
 Guthrum agreed to be baptised and be King of the region which would be subject to his laws known as Danelaw.

 As per the terms of the Treaty of Wedmore, the Viking leader Guthrum and around 30 chief Vikings were baptised.

 Guthrum, who had been baptised Aethelstan, moved his people out of Wessex to Mercia.

-Alfred, now firmly in control of Wessex, began building a number of fortified towns (burghs) to make any future Viking attack more difficult.
+Alfred was now firmly in control of Wessex.
+He began building a number of fortified towns (burghs) to make any future Viking attack more difficult.
 The burghs were placed at junctions of existing trading routes to attract traders and also to encourage local people to become market gardeners and traders thus attracting a populace that would in turn provide manpower for the fyrd.

 Alfred also organised a local defence system as well as spending time and money building ships to match those of the Vikings.

 Another band of Vikings arrived in England.
 They sailed up the Thames and Alfred was concerned that they would join with Guthrum and mount a new attack.
 However, after a short while they left England and sailed to France.